Charleston in Springtime

 That means you can enjoy outdoor activities in the Holy City in the spring.
 That’s why we’ve included some of our favorite Charleston outdoor activities on this list.

 Charleston is home to dozens of outdoor festivals and events each year.
-Just a few we’re excited about Charleston this spring include the Annual Festival of Houses and Gardens, the Highwater Festival, and Easter Weekend festivities.
+Just a few of the things we’re excited about in Charleston this spring include the Annual Festival of Houses and Gardens, the Highwater Festival, and Easter Weekend festivities.

 Many of these events were canceled in previous years, so this year we expect organizers to go all out!